-She made no further resistance, but of integrity, and my wife's virtue is hers was one of the chamber doors ington." incorruptible.
-Who told you this ab- that unclosed stealthily when, at midnight, the rattle of a latch-key sound-"Mrs Withers stated to you that she ed through the front hall, and was folwas going to drive alone this after- lowed by the entrance of the two supnoon, did she not?"
-Harriet forget the posed voyagers.
-There were more pathetic in the malicious triumph as wakeful eyes under that roof that she proceeded to prove her rival's guilt. night than the master recked of, and "You heard her say it," laconically, a bevy of curious gazers peered from the obscurity of the third story into "Yet John says she called by the of- the entry, where Mr. Withers had orfice to take up Mr. Edward Withers, dered the gas to be kept burning all "You see we are expected," said Ednot, as was his custom, offered to pass to Edward.
+She made no further resistance, but hers was one of the chamber doors that unclosed stealthily when, at midnight, the rattle of a latch-key sounded through the front hall, and was followed by the entrance of the two supposed voyagers.
+There were more wakeful eyes under that roof that night than the master recked of, and a bevy of curious gazers peered from the obscurity of the third story into the entry, where Mr. Withers had ordered the gas to be kept burning all night.

+"You see we are expected," said Edward to his companion.